 Many of us are wondering what we can do to save some money this Valentine's Day and still say "I love you" to the wonderful people in our lives.
 So I scoured my mom's and aunt's and cousin's database for some fun and unusual chocolates for Valentine's Day just for you.
 Chocolate is Valentine's Day in my opinion.
 Add a sweet valentine or a love letter from my hubby and I am all set for the day.
-I love giving my daughters and grandkids chocolates to say I love you to them.
-I love to wrap each piece in a bright piece of tinfoil and find a great tin that I can paint and decorate for the day.
-So here we go with some great chocolate recipes.

 This is my all time favorite fudge recipe.
 It is a classic.
 I spice it up by adding conversation hearts to the top of each piece as it cools.